With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - Total: 152.9 million

-Juventus round off the top five, which means the five clubs with the most fans in the world have all had either Ronaldo or Messi play for them at some point, which is not a coincidence.
 Beyond the Ronaldo factor, Juventus have always been a club synonymous with the Champions League – they have finished runners-up more times than any other club.

-The Old Lady also enjoy a massive social media following across different platforms.
+The Old Lady also enjoys a massive social media following across different platforms.
 For example, there are at least 10 million Juventus followers on Twitter, 47 million followers on Facebook and 60.4 million Instagram followers.

 Social media following is an important indicator of just how massive these clubs are.
-Given the millions that check up on these pages almost every day to get up to date with the latest from these clubs, these numbers can only keep growing.
+Given the millions who check up on these pages almost every day to get up to date with the latest from these clubs, these numbers can only keep growing.

 We will keep updating these numbers on social media to reflect the reality of the growing support for football clubs like Man United, Juventus, Barcelona, Real Madrid, and PSG.